The following was compiled from the IIO Instructor Information Session,

 15. Start each question on a separate page.

-3 These may be obtained from your local institute or The
+3 These may be obtained from your local institute or The Insurance Institute of Canada.

 The single most frequent reason, other than a lack of preparedness, why students do badly on exam questions is that they do not read the questions properly or they fail to understand them.
 They often miss a key word or phrase and misinterpret the entire question.
 Consequently, they do not answer the question asked but wander off in a direction that yields few, if any, marks.